Stivooo/mimicry-js/README.md

 ### `sequence`

 Often you will be creating objects that have an ID that comes from a database, so you need to guarantee that it's unique.
-You can use `sequence`, which increments the value on each call, starting **from 0**:
+You can use `sequence`, which increments the value on each call, starting **from 1** (in versions ≤ "1.2.1" from 0):

 ```ts
 import {build, sequence} from 'mimicry-js';